rtansf/quantum/README.md

 Explanation of the fields:

     data_source - specifies where the data records will come from.
-In the example, it's a csv file called 'transactions.csv'.
-Other data source types that Quantum supports are AWS SQS, Kinesis, Kafka and RabbitMQ. data_type - the type of our record and we've called it, 'transaction'. dimensions - the dimensions in our record that we want to aggregate, in this case ProductId time - the time dimensions which we want to aggregate (Quantum supports year, month, week, day, day_of_week, hour, min, sec)
+In the example, it's a csv file called 'transactions.csv'. data_type - the type of our record and we've called it, 'transaction'. dimensions - the dimensions in our record that we want to aggregate, in this case ProductId time - the time dimensions which we want to aggregate (Quantum supports year, month, week, day, day_of_week, hour, min, sec)